ma0sm/weatherStackAPITesting/README.md

 # weatherStackAPITesting
- API Testing of WeatherStack using Rest Assured & TestNG
+ API Testing of WeatherStack using Rest Assured & TestNG.

+# Import the pom, run the tests and see the results.